HEnquist/camillagui-backend/README.md

 The web interface will be served on port 5005 using plain HTTP.
 It is possible to run the gui and CamillaDSP on different machines, just point the `camilla_host` to the right address.

+The optional `gui_config_file` can be used to override the default path to the gui config file.

 **Warning**: By default the backend will bind to all network interfaces.
 This makes the gui available on all networks the system is connected to, which may be insecure.